kefranabg/bento-starter-docs/docs/setup/README.md

 All you need to do is to push your project code into `master` with git.

-- Back to a terminal run the following command :
+Back to a terminal, run the following command :

 ```
 git push -u origin master